No Match Found

 Our carbon management strategy involves:

 We follow a rigorous process to calculate our carbon emissions, using GHG Protocol and Defra guidelines, and we report them transparently each year in our annual scorecard, which is published with our Annual Report.
-We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions; and we hold the Carbon Trust Supply Chain level 2 standard.
+In 2022 we achieved the Carbon Trust’s Route to Net Zero Standard, and in the process, became the first organisation to reach their ‘Advancing’ tier, which recognises our progress on our own journey to Net Zero.
+Additionally, we were recognised as a carbon management leader by EcoVadis and retained our platinum EcoVadis sustainability rating.
 We also support the global PwC network response to the CDP.

 While we’ve significantly reduced our carbon emissions since 2007, the remaining emissions we produce still contribute to climate change, so we offset them to achieve carbon neutrality, by purchasing credits from carbon offsetting projects.

 In 2017, using our Total impact framework, we estimated the societal impact of our total greenhouse gas emissions at £65m.
 However, only 0.1% of it was attributable to our direct operations, down 45% from five years earlier.
 The vast majority fell outside of our own operations, and we’re continuing to try to understand ways to reduce this impact with our key suppliers.

 Each year we ask our key suppliers to provide us with information which allows us to assess their environmental performance.

 To reflect our net zero commitments, we have made additional targets aligned and approved by the SBTi in 2021.
 One specific item within our Science-Based Targets (SBT) is that 50% of our suppliers (by emissions) have set their own science-based target by FY25 (June 2025).
 This target covers our purchased goods and services emissions, with the exception of business travel and energy, which are covered under separate commitments.